snishiyama/TNT-DP/README.md

 # TNT-DP

-This is a repository of Nihsiyama and Saito (2020) "Transferable Inhibition of Direct Suppression: Evidence from a Dot-probe Task".
+This is a repository of Nishiyama and Saito (2020) "Transferable Inhibition of Direct Suppression: Evidence from a Dot-probe Task".

 ## Requirements